rafasoares/cancancan-wiki/Upgrading-to-1.4.md

 end
 ```

 This will add an `after_filter` to ensure authorization takes place in every inherited controller action.
 If not it will raise an exception.
 You can skip this check by adding `skip_authorization` to that controller.
-Both of these methods take the same arguments as `before_filter` so you can exclude certain actions.
+Both of these methods take the same arguments as `before_filter` so you can exclude certain actions with `:only` and `:except`.

 ## Nested Resources